foundry-rs/book/src/cheatcodes/expect-call.md

 ### Description

-Expects `count` number of calls to address `where`, where the call data either strictly or loosely matches `data`.
+Expects that a call to a specified address `where`, where the call data either strictly or loosely matches `data`.
+The cheatcode can be called in two ways:

+- If no `count` parameter is specified, the call will be expected to be made at least the amount of times the cheatcode was called.
+For the same calldata, you cannot call the cheatcode with no `count` and then pass in a `count` parameter.
-If `count` is not specified, it expects the call to be made atleast once.
+- If `count` is specified, the call will be expected to be made strictly `count` times.
+For the same calldata, the `count` value cannot be overwritten with another cheatcode call, nor it can be increment by calling the cheatcode without a `count` parameter.

 `count` can also be set to 0 to assert that a call is not made.